 The BSA 2021 Annual Convention will be held Nov 14 - Nov 17 at Naples Grande Beach Resort in Naples, FL.
-BSA’s Convention Planning Committee encourages all BSA members and participating manufacturers to reconnect and take this opportunity to follow the Ascension of our industry to its next level.
+BSA’s Convention Planning Committee encourages all BSA members and participating manufacturers to reconnect and take this opportunity to follow our industry to its next level.
 The 2021 Business program focuses on how you, your company, and the association will prepare for the future of the bearing industry.

-Don't miss this forward-thinking event to reconnect with your essential relationships and be part of the Ascension!
+Don't miss this forward-thinking event to reconnect with your essential relationships and be part of bringing BSA into the future!

 Plan now to join us and take advantage of the only annual networking program attended by the highest-level executives from the bearing industry.